 1. It keeps your kitchen cool (and saves you money on utilities).

 Roasting a chicken at home means your oven is on for at least an hour, probably longer.
 By buying a rotisserie chicken, you are saving both yourself and your utility bill.
-Even if you cook a simple side (say, stir-fried greens), it won't generate nearly the same amount of heat.
-Better yet, serve it with something cool like this tangy cucumber salad.
+Even if you cook a simple side to go with your rotisserie chicken (say, stir-fried greens), it won't generate nearly the same amount of heat as roasting a whole chicken.
+Better yet, though, serve it with something cool like this tangy cucumber salad.

 2. You will not have to clean your oven.

 3. It is the easiest dinner anchor ever.